jn89b/rst_ME400/tutorial_1/tutorial_1.md

 ### Activity IV.1
 - Conduct research (google up) each flight mode in Ardupilot,
-- In a table explain what each flight mode does and what does it prioritize
+- In a table explain what each flight mode does and what control does it prioritize
 - Amongst the 4 different modes which one do you think is most difficult to fly in?
 Why?

 ### Setting up the Remote Controller